On the Expected Total Number of Infections for Virus Spread on a Finite Network: Main Results and Proofs

-Although the assumption in the above theorem, may seem to be too restrictive but it is satisfied by many examples including the $n$-cycle (see Subsection \ref{SubSec:Cycle}).
-The method of the proof on the other hand, helps us to generalize the result for a large class of graphs including certain random graphs.
+Although the assumption in the above theorem, may seem to be very restrictive, it is satisfied in many examples including the $n$-cycle (see Subsection \ref{SubSec:Cycle}).
+The method of the proof on the other hand, helps us generalize the result for a large class of graphs including certain random graphs.

 Following Aldous and Steele \cite{AlSt04}, we say a sequence of rooted random or deterministic graphs $\left\{(G_n,v_0^n)\right\}_{n \geq 1}$ with roots $\left\{v_0^n\right\}_{n \geq 1}$ converges to a random or deterministic graph $\left(G_{\infty}, v_0^{\infty}\right)$ in the sense of \emph{local weak convergence (l.w.c)} and write $\left(G_n, v_0^n\right) \xrightarrow{l.w.c.} \left(G_{\infty}, v_0^{\infty}\right)$ if for any $d \geq 1$,